 The Rise of the Grand Imperium

 In the late 1490s, the warlord Malkavek Ŝangsyer solidified his military and political control over Kendes.
 In his rise to become the new Tzarahad, Ŝangsyer saw to the brutal extermination of all other noble houses that could challenge his right to the Raven Throne.
-Led by the new Tzarahad and the governing body, the Savaadha Hadrahan, Kendes grew to become a mighty kingdom of industry and sorcery.
+Led by the new Tzarahad and the governing body, the Samaara Hadrahan, Kendes grew to become a mighty kingdom of industry and sorcery.
 Kalkhemed, the capital of Kendes, grew into a vast city of manufactories, reaching black towers, enormous shipyards, and ever-turning ironworks.
 Their technology rivaled, and perhaps even surprised, that of the Commonwealth and even Armillia, and their military might expanded with every passing year.

-In the late 1520s and early 1530s, war-mongering factions within the Savaadha Hadrahan pressed for an invasion of Leleka to “retake” the region of Phana (then held by Strigovia) which had once belonged to Tir Scaith.
+In the late 1520s and early 1530s, war-mongering factions within the Samaara Hadrahan pressed for an invasion of Leleka to “retake” the region of Phana (then held by Strigovia) which had once belonged to Tir Scaith.
 Drunk with power and eager to relive the glories of his youth, the Tzarahad committed the Grand Imperium’s vast military and industrial resources to the new war effort.